 This CamRanger CamRanger Bundle comes with: and Shipping is free! .
-Bonus: No sales tax either, unless you live in New York or New Jersey.

 The CamRanger device and associated free iOS and Android apps and Mac and Windows programs enables wireless tethering control of supported Canon or Nikon DSLRs from an iPad, iPhone, iPod touch, Android device, Mac or Windows computer.
 CamRanger creates its own WiFi network so there is no need for additional computers or existing Internet.
 CamRanger provides near complete control of a camera from up to 150 feet away, including the following features:

 • Live View touch focusing and focus adjustments